Parent guide

 What usually makes 0580 difficult

-IGCSE Maths becomes difficult when students do not know how to start exam-style questions, lose marks through missing working, or cannot connect familiar topics in unfamiliar wording.
-The challenge is often exam method: reading the question, choosing the first step, and presenting working clearly enough to earn marks.
+IGCSE Maths becomes hard when a student cannot start an exam-style question, loses marks for missing working, or cannot connect a familiar topic to an unfamiliar wording.
+The core challenge is exam method: reading the question carefully, choosing the first step, and writing clearly enough to earn the method marks.

 • Broad topic range.